ShivamVishwakarma150/Spring-Boot-in-Detailed-Way/Session - 34/Notes.md

 <br/>

 **Q20.
 What is the purpose of the `@Transactional` annotation in Spring?** <br/>
 A20.
 The `@Transactional` annotation in Spring is used to define the boundaries of a transactional method or class.
 It ensures that the annotated method or all methods within the annotated class are executed within a transactional context.
-Transactions provide atomicity, consistency, isolation, and durability (ACID) properties to ensure data integrity...
+Transactions provide atomicity, consistency, isolation, and durability (ACID) properties to ensure Data Integrity.